4 Months, 3 Weeks and 2 Days: Plot

 In 1987, two university students in an unnamed Romanian town, Otilia Mihărtescu and Gabriela "Găbița" Drăguț, are roommates in a dormitory.
 When Găbița becomes pregnant, the two young women arrange a meeting with Mr. Bebe in a hotel, where he is to perform an illegal abortion.
 At the college dorm, Găbița and Otilia review the items they need for the day.
-As Găbița nervously sits and waits, Otilia barters and buys soap and cigarettes from the dormitory shop.
+As Găbița nervously sits and waits, Otilia bargains and buys soap and cigarettes from the dormitory shop.
 Afterwards, Otilia takes a bus to visit her boyfriend Adi, from whom she borrows money.
 Adi asks Otilia to visit his family that night, as it is his mother's birthday.
-Otilia initially declines, relenting after Adi becomes upset.
+Otilia initially declines but relents after Adi becomes upset.

-Otilia heads to the Unirea hotel where Găbița has booked a room, only to be informed by an unfriendly receptionist that there is no reservation under Găbița's last name.
+Otilia heads to the Unirea hotel, where Găbița has booked a room, only to be informed by an unfriendly receptionist that there is no reservation under Găbița's last name.
 Otilia visits another hotel, the Tineretului, and after much begging and haggling, is able to book a room at an expensive rate.
-After speaking with Găbița on the telephone, Otilia goes to a rendezvous point to meet with Bebe, although he had asked Găbița that she meet him personally.
+After speaking with Găbița on the telephone, Otilia goes to a rendezvous point to meet with Bebe, although he had asked Găbița to meet him personally.
 Mr. Bebe grows angry upon hearing that Găbița is not at the planned hotel.